 This site uses cookies to offer you a better browsing experience.
 By continuing to use this site, you agree to our use of cookies.
 Find out more on how we use cookies.

-The Austrian National Contact Point
+Austrian National Contact Point

 One of the central tasks of the Austrian National Contact Point (Austrian NCP) is to enhance the awareness and effectiveness of the OECD Guidelines.
 The exchange of experiences and cooperation with other NCPs should also be fostered.
 The Austrian NCP serves as a contact point for companies, civil society, other stakeholders, interested parties and other NCPs.

-Complaints about alleged breaches of the OECD Guidelines are handled in accordance with the “Structures and processes of National Contact Points for the OECD Guidelines for Multinational Enterprises”, supplemented by procedural provisions provided in the Terms of Reference of the Austrian National Contact Point (NCP).
-For further information see “Activities of the Austrian NCP”.
-Within its scope of activities, the Austrian NCP contributes to settling issues and problems in an impartial, predictable and equitable manner that is compatible with the principles and standards of the OECD Guidelines, providing a platform to mediate between the parties involved.
+The Austrian NCP offers an extra-judicial dispute resolution and conciliation platform on questions related to the application of the OECD Guidelines, in particular in the case of complaints (specific instances) about alleged breaches of the OECD Guidelines.
+Specific instances are handled in accordance with the “Procedures” in the OECD Guidelines.
+In addition, procedural provisions are provided in the "Terms of Reference" of the Austrian NCP.
+For further information, see "The Work of the Austrian NCP".
+Within its scope of activities, the Austrian NCP contributes to settling of raised issues in an impartial, predictable and equitable manner that is compatible with the principles and standards of the OECD Guidelines by providing a platform to mediate between parties involved.

 Downloads